SxMShaDoW/lab-aemc-utah/docs/500-configure-dev.md

 | You should see a blue message that says "The controller environment was validated successfully".
 | ![](../assets/images/2023-07-11-15-58-48.png)

+{: .warning}
+> If you received a red error related to session certificates or incorrect password, please reach out to the lab admin as you won't be able to generate the Instance Id.

 | 6) Click **Submit** to finish creating the **Prod** environment record.
 | ![](../assets/images/2023-07-11-15-59-53.png)